top of page

 Origins

-One of the main problems of the population in the Middle Ages was the need to preserve foodstuffs, such as grain and cheese, in anticipation of long winters and possible calamities, famines and sieges.
-Various methods can be noted for preserving food, and placing foodstuffs underground, in grain pits or ice houses, was among the most common in the Romagna area.
-These pits had as their main purpose the conservation of grain, to which, however, cheeses and other foodstuffs were sometimes added.
+One of the main problems faced by the population in the Middle Ages was the need to preserve food, such as wheat and cheese, in anticipation of long winters and potential calamities, famines, and sieges.
+Various methods for food preservation can be observed, and placing food supplies underground in grain pits or ice houses was one of the most common in the Romagna region.
+These pits were primarily used for storing wheat, although cheese and other foodstuffs were sometimes added.

-However, this methodology had limitations in the conservation of the cheese, and the results were not very satisfactory: the production of caciotte in the areas bordering Sogliano was high and required a different and more effective procedure.
+However, this method had limitations when it came to preserving cheese, as, although more slowly, the cheeses continued to age and harden.
+The production of caciotte in the areas surrounding Sogliano was high and required a different, more effective process.

-With this new procedure, excellent results were obtained as regards conservation, but with surprise it was noted that the cheese acquired new characteristics which gave the cheese a special aroma and taste.
+With this new process, not only were excellent results achieved in terms of preservation, but it was also noticed that the cheese acquired new characteristics, giving it a special aroma and taste.

 (If you want to know more about the production itself, check out the page "Production").